linux-cultist/venv-selector.nvim/docs/USAGE.md

 }
 ```

+---

-Special notes
+## Special notes (Anaconda/Miniconda, UV PEP-723)

-Anaconda / Miniconda
+### Anaconda / Miniconda
-- If you create a search for conda/anaconda environments, set `type = "anaconda"` for that search result.
-The plugin uses the type to determine whether to set `CONDA_PREFIX` and other conda-specific environment variables.
+When creating a custom search that finds conda/anaconda interpreters, set `type = "anaconda"` for that search.
+This ensures the plugin sets `CONDA_PREFIX` and other conda-specific environment variables.

 ```venv-selector.nvim/docs/USAGE.md#L61-80
 {